bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 ```

 ## More Mapping File Details
 When you demultiplex (part 1), mapping files must only contain the samples (and barcodes) from that specific fastq file.
-(And you want ALL the samples to be there as well so it demultiplexes properly!)
-So each data file you get should have it's own mapping file.
+So at that stage, each data file you process should have it's own mapping file.

 The only time you alter a mapping file during the pipeline is if you want to make an ASV table from only a subset of the samples within a fastq file, which you can indicate at part 2 using the -o option.
 (For example, if you were sequencing the microbiomes of insects and your advisor asked if he could add a couple of mouse gut samples into the library as well, you probably don't want to include them - especially when you are picking ASVs!
 So in step 2 you would create a new mapping file without those mouse gut sample rows.)